0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 - GIF89a
 - GIF87a

+## Databases and wordlist creation

 ### GAP 🔝

 GAP helps uncover hidden endpoints and parameters by analyzing responses and generating custom wordlists.
-That plus the huge number of settings make this an awesome cewl-like tool for recon!
+That plus the huge number of settings make this an awesome [cewl](cewl.md)-like tool for recon!

-### CO2 🔝
+### CO2

 This extension contains various modules for enhancing Burp's capabiities.